eemeli/yaml/docs/05_content_nodes.md

 - `number`: While iterating the items of a sequence or map, set the index of the next step.
   This is useful especially if the index of the current node has changed.

-If `visitor` is a single function, it will be called with all values encountered in the tree, including e.g. `null` values.
+If `visitor` is a single function, it will be called with all values encountered in the tree, including `null` values.
 Alternatively, separate visitor functions may be defined for each `Map`, `Pair`, `Seq`, `Alias` and `Scalar` node.
 To define the same visitor function for more than one node type, use the `Collection` (map and seq), `Value` (map, seq & scalar) and `Node` (alias, map, seq & scalar) targets.